webflorist/routetree/README.md

 - Route with name `de.company.get` and path `de/our-great-company`
 - Route with name `en.company.get` and path `en/unsere-tolle-firma`

-You can also handle segment-translations via your language-files using the `Automatic translation` functionality (see below).
+You can also handle segment-translations via your language-files using the [Automatic Translation](#automatic-translation) functionality.

-#### Middleware
+### Middleware

 You can assign middleware to RouteNodes using:
 ```php